Research Internship Program

 Nickel-Iwasaki Lab

 Our focus is on clinical and translational research that investigates the effects of biomechanics on the craniofacial system.
-Among our foci are measurements of jaw-loading mechanics and behaviors in order to understand conditions of growth, maintenance, degeneration, and pain associated with the human temporomandibular joint (TMJ).
+Among our foci are measurements of jaw-loading mechanics and behaviors in order to understand conditions of growth, maintenance, degeneration and pain associated with the human temporomandibular joint (TMJ).

-PI: Jeff Nickel and Laura Iwasaki
+Principal investigators: Jeff Nickel and Laura Iwasaki

 Oral microbiome